Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-an-item.md

 #### Understanding all the sections

-`id`: This is the internal ID of the item.
+**id:** This is the internal ID of the item.
 Players don't see this, but it's important to use a unique ID for every item in all of your shops.
 This is used in commands, placeholders and referencing the item

-`item`: This is the actual item we're selling, read here for more info: [[the-item-lookup-system|Item Lookup System]].
+**item:** This is the actual item we're selling, read here for more info: [Item Lookup System](https://plugins.auxilor.io/all-plugins/the-item-lookup-system).
 ##### Buy (Optional)

-**type/value/display:** This is standard configuration of prices, read here for more info: [[prices|Price]].
+**type/value/display:** This is standard configuration of prices, read here for more info: [Prices](https://plugins.auxilor.io/all-plugins/prices).
 Prices are configured per-item.

 **amount:** (Optional) The amount of items to be bought at once.
 Defaults to 1.
 ##### Sell

-**type/value/display:** This is standard configuration of prices, read here for more info: [[prices|Price]].
+**type/value/display:** This is standard configuration of prices, read here for more info: [Prices](https://plugins.auxilor.io/all-plugins/prices).
 Prices are configured per-item.
 ##### GUI

 **row/column/page:** The location of this item in the shop

 ### Command Items

-Sometimes you want to run a command when a player buys an item, such as giving permissions/ranks/items from other plugins not currently supported in [[the-item-lookup-system|Item Lookup System]].
+Sometimes you want to run a command when a player buys an item, such as giving permissions/ranks/items from other plugins not currently supported in the [Item Lookup System](https://plugins.auxilor.io/all-plugins/the-item-lookup-system).

 Of course, you can't sell a command, so they're buy-only.